Child Friendly Leeds

 Why we have an Executive Member for Children's Services

 The statutory responsibilities of the Executive Member for Children's Services are set out in section 18(2) of the Children Act 2004.
 For statutory purposes, a single elected member must hold responsibility relating to both education and social care services.
-This is currently held by Councillor Fiona Venner.
+This is currently held by Councillor Helen Hayden.
 This covers the political leadership, strategy and effectiveness of local authority children’s services, and ensuring the needs of all children, including the most disadvantaged are met.

 The Executive member must have regard for the United Nations Convention on the Rights of the Child by ensuring that children and young people are involved in the development and delivery of local services.